Animal Man: Beginnings

 Strange Adventures #190 (July 1966).
 First appearance of costumed Animal Man, originally A-Man.
 Cover art by Carmine Infantino and Murphy Anderson.

 Film stunt man Buddy Baker, to whom aliens gave animal-themed powers, debuted in Strange Adventures #180 (cover-dated September 1965), in the story "I Was the Man with Animal Powers" by writer Dave Wood and penciler Carmine Infantino.
+Despite losing his powers at the end of Strange Adventures #180, he gains them back during the events of Strange Adventures #184 (January 1966).
 Baker gained a costume and a name, initially A-Man, in Strange Adventures #190 (July 1966).
 He continued as a semi-regular feature in the book, making occasional cover appearances, through #201 (June 1967).

 His subsequent appearances were sporadic.
 In 1980, he had a guest appearance in Wonder Woman #267–268.
 His main appearances in the remainder of the decade were as a member of the "Forgotten Heroes", a team of minor DC heroes.
 It was in that capacity that he appeared in the company-wide crossover storyline Crisis on Infinite Earths.